Kristina01111000/Drws_site/README.md

 - Link all the social medias everywhere
 - Get new picture for university chiropractic up on site
 - Make the pictures on the homepage a link
-- Try to get the pictures look better on desktop
-- Make the space between the columns smaller
-- Make the columns match so the first one is 2%, make them all be in line

 finish setting up monster insights?